indigo-dc/tts/gitbook/config.md

 #### Listen_Port, Redirection Explained
 The idea is to run WaTTS as a dedicated *non root* user for security reasons.
 The drawback of not beeing root is that ports 1-1024 are not available to WaTTS.
-To still be able to have WaTTS running at port 80 or 443 the two settings `port` and `listen_port` are used.
+To still be able to have WaTTS running at port 80 or 443 several settings are needed.

 As an image tells more than a thousand words, soma ascii art:
 ```